erikbaum/Model-C-Quantum-Information-and-the-Mind-/README.md

-Quantum Consciousness Theory (Model C)
+Model C: Quantum Information and the Mind